Agash912/agash912.github.io/README.md

 On my portfolio website, I have featured some of my notable projects.
 Each project is listed, and you can click on them to view more details, including code repositories, live demos, and case studies.
 I believe that my work is a testament to my skills and expertise, so please feel free to explore these projects.

 ## Resume
-My resume is available on the website, and you can download it in PDF format.
-It contains details about my education, work experience, skills, and achievements.
+The resume section contains details about my education, work experience, skills, and achievements.
 If you're interested in my professional background, please take a look at my resume.

 ## Contact
 If you would like to get in touch with me, you can find my contact information on the website.
 I'm open to collaboration, job opportunities, or just a friendly chat, so don't hesitate to reach out.
 You can connect with me through the following channels: